 Many supermarkets are not asking for proof that you’re disabled or have a medical condition.
 If you’re asked you may just need to explain that you have a health condition or are disabled.
 If you’re worried about getting access to the vulnerable shopping hours, you could try taking disability benefit or blue badge paperwork with you.

 You could also try getting a sunflower lanyard.
 This tells staff you have an invisible condition and may help you access the vulnerable shopping hours.

 Check your local supermarket website for updated information on changes to their services and the support they can give you.

-The first opening hour of each Waitrose supermarket is dedicated to older people, vulnerable customers and those who look after them.
-Waitrose are also limiting how many people are in the shop at a time.
+The first opening hour of each Waitrose supermarket is for older people, vulnerable customers and those who look after them.
+Waitrose is also limiting how many people are in the shop at a time.
 This is to help keep the 2 metre social distancing.

 Waitrose is delivering more than 40% online delivery slots to vulnerable customers.
 They say that this will increase as they prioritise new slots for those in need.

 Many supermarkets are overwhelmed with delivery demand.
 Check if there is a food box delivery scheme in your area.
 Some food wholesale suppliers have also now started doing home deliveries to help people get essentials.
 Just make sure you check the quantities of products if you’re buying from a wholesale supplier.